 The problem comes from his slotting of Hayden Christensen into the scene at the end of Return of the Jedi, when Luke sees the ghosts of Obi-Wan, Yoda and Anakin.
 Before the prequels Anakin was portrayed by Sebastian Shaw, the old English actor who played Vader when his helmet is off.
 However, since George decided to remove Shaw and replace him with Christensen, when new viewers get to this scene they have no idea who the young man is and why he is standing there.
 This scene, therefore, instead of ending on a feel good redemptive note - as it was originally intended to do - instead ends in utter confusion.

 If you watch in Release Order, this scene ruins one of the greatest revelations in movie history.
 Also, sex predator eyes!

 The Machete Order

 So, how do you solve these three experience-ruining issues for the viewer?
-Simple, you watch the films in this order: A New Hope, The Empire Strikes Back, Attack of the Clones, Revenge of the Sith and then Return of the Jedi.
+Simple, you watch the films in this order: A New Hope, The Empire Strikes Back, Attack of the Clones, Revenge of the Sith, Return of the Jedi and then The Force Awakens.
 Yes, you read the list right, Episode I: The Phantom Menace is not included.